Taiwan says 'very difficult' to get WHO invite, but trying hard | Law-Order

 Taiwan says 'very difficult' to get WHO invite, but trying hard

 It will be "very difficult" for Taiwan to get an invite to a major World Health Organization meeting this month, but efforts are continuing, Taiwan Foreign Minister Joseph Wu said on Monday.
-In particular, Taipei has complained that exclusion from the WHO has hampered efforts to fight the COVID-19 pandemic.
-Taiwan attended the World Health Assembly, the WHO's decision-making body, as an observer from 2009-to 2016 when Taipei-Beijing relations warmed.
+Taiwan is excluded from most global organisations because of objections from China, which considers it one of its provinces and not a separate country.

 - Country: